 Whether it is for an academic manuscript or an admissions essay for college or university, any writing can benefit from extensive revision before being submitted to target readers.
 We know you probably have questions about when and how to revise your work during the writing process.
 This article provides a few insights and strategies when it comes to proofreading and editing your work.

-- Vocabulary and Terminology Issues with vocabulary and technical terms are usually handled by either a generalist editor (in the case of non-technical documents or admissions essays) or a specialist editor (in the case of scientific manuscripts and other highly technical work).
+Issues with vocabulary and technical terms are usually handled by either a generalist editor (in the case of non-technical documents or admissions essays) or a specialist editor (in the case of journal manuscripts and other highly technical work).
 Are your terms appropriate and of an academic level?
 Are there more suitable terms that could be applied to make your writing more precise?

 The Proofreading Process